interlockledger/go-interlockledger-rest-client/README.md

 This library was developed using Go 1.18 but it should work perfectly on older versions.

+## How to use it

+To see how to use this libraty, check the code `internal/main.go` as it describes how to instantiate the client and use it to contact the node.

 ## Notes about the code

 This code was originally genearated using the